What are the different versions of Money Habitudes?

 If you are primarily using them with one age group, it is recommended that you order the cards most appropriate for that age level.
 If you are using them with different ages or doing parent and teen programs, Money Habitudes II is the best choice.

 The four standard decks can be branded with your logo on the box and one card inside with your logo and text.
 Customized cards are available for the Marines, a general military deck, and in Canadian English.
 All branded and customized cards require a minimum order of 100 decks.
 Contact us for more information about customizing cards.

 An Australian version and a deck in Bahasa (Indonesian) are available through distributors in Australia and Singapore.

 Currently, the adult version is the only version available online.
 (It has been used successfully with tens of thousands of high school and college students.)

-Both the administrator and the individual can immediately see the results and the report when the game is completed and access it at a later date.
-The account administrator’s dashboard makes it easy see who has completed the game and access their reports at any time.
+Both the administrator and the individual can immediately see the results and the report when completing the game, and they can access it at a later date.
+The account administrator’s dashboard makes it easy to see who has completed the game and access their reports at any time.
 Benefits also include optional add-on features such as:

 - Branding: Add your logo to the sign-in screen and the report cover.
 Contact us for additional customization.

 - Professional’s report: See individual’s responses to each statement for working one-on-one and with couples.

 - Research report: An Excel spreadsheet report with all of the responses of your participants for analytical review.